Chapter 2 Yuri

 Cedric had flown back up to the cliff top and had resumed his usual position watching over the camp from a comfortable nest.
 Bull and Thomas waved goodbye, and Cedric lifted a huge paw to his head in a salute.

-“We must return for the team meeting,” Thomas reminded Bull as they set off back down the road.
+“And now our meeting,” Thomas reminded Bull as they set off back down the road.